Requirements for a student visa in Germany

 2. Financial security as a prerequisite

 To obtain a student visa according to Section 16b of the Residence Act , proof of financial security for one's livelihood must be provided.
-Students are generally not allowed to finance their stay through employment (or only to a limited extent) (see the 140/280-day rule ), so the immigration authorities require credible proof of sufficient financial resources.
-This currently amounts to €934 per month or €11,208 per year.
-The most common way to prove this is a blocked account , which has a limited monthly available amount.
+Students are generally not allowed to finance their stay through employment (or only to a limited extent) (see the 140/280-day rule ).
+Therefore, the immigration authorities require credible proof of sufficient financial resources.
+This is currently €934 per month or €11,208 per year.
+The most common form of proof is a blocked account , which has a limited monthly amount available.

 In addition to the blocked account, there are other forms of proof, such as scholarships, proof of income from parents , or a letter of commitment .
 For official scholarships, it is important to note that these must generally come from public funds or from recognized organizations.
 Especially when applying abroad, it is essential that all documents are submitted completely and plausibly to avoid queries or rejections.